Search programs

 • Ethics and Laws in Respiratory Care.
 Students learn to make the best decisions when caring for respiratory therapy patients.
 The class covers the code of ethics and laws that apply to the industry, including privacy, boundaries, therapist-patient relationships, conflicts of interest, integrity, and state and federal laws.

 • Pharmacology for Respiratory Therapy.
 Students will learn the standard medications for respiratory treatments, their actions, and their interactions.
-Students also learn what to do in case of adverse effects.
+They also learn what to do in case of adverse effects.

 • Assessing Patients.
 Students learn to identify symptoms by assessing vital signs, observing patient behaviors, and using the stethoscope to listen to breathing patterns.
-Students learn to gather as much information as possible to aid doctors in developing a treatment plan.
+They also learn how to gather as much information as possible to aid doctors in developing a treatment plan.

 Online Respiratory Therapy Degree Frequently Asked Questions